 You can decorate your journal using colouring pens, and/or pencils, and even paint – it will depend on the thickness of the pages in your notebook.
 Some people love using stickers or washi tape – but don’t feel you need to buy ALL the things when you start out.

-I am going to do a follow up to this post with ways to decorate your journal, but I thought I’d share some of my favourites from Amazon (I LOVE having Amazon Prime for same day delivery, it means I can be trying out new art materials the same day I see someone else using them!!)
+I thought I’d share some of my favourites from Amazon (I LOVE having Amazon Prime for same-day delivery, it means I can be trying out new art materials the same day I see someone else using them!!)

 I’ll close this post out with a flipthrough video of my bullet journal so you can see what mine looks like after the first 6 months.
 I hope it gives you some inspiration for your BuJo!